edwinpolob/Proyecto-Spotipy/README.txt

 For listen the MP3 Examples, you must download the VLC Player in your computer.
 For more information, visit thos link: https://stackoverflow.com/questions/20021457/playing-mp3-song-on-python

+Contribution:

+Only send pull request to the develope branch.